wisen007/nyc-taxi-data-analysis/README.md

 - Trips dropped massively in 2020 due to the pandemic.
 - Average fare per trip slightly increased.
 - Distance per trip remained stable.
 - Fridays & Saturdays remained the busiest, even during downturn.
+- Between 5pm and 7pm was the busiest times during almost all the weeks and this may be due to people returning home from work and other activities.
+- The least busiest times was between 3am to 5 am and after it begins to pickup showing the day had began for most people
+- East harlem north and east harlem south are the busiest pickup and drop off locations recording an about 13% of the total trips for the four years

 ---

-## ▶️ How to Reproduce
-1. Clone or download this repository.
-2. Open `taxi_trips_dashboard.pbix` in **Power BI Desktop**.
-3. Load the dataset (CSV or link provided).
-4. Use the slicers to explore trips by week, day, hour, or location.

----

-## 🚀 Next Steps
-- Add post-pandemic data (2021 onwards) to show recovery.
-- Use Python/R for time-series forecasting.
-- Automate dataset refresh in the Power BI Service.

 ---